RisenCrypto/RisenCrypto.github.io/_posts/2021-8-8-QuadraticSieve.md

 $8051 = 97$ x $83$

-How quick we get to a b which produces a square depends on how close the factors are to the square-root of $N$.
+How quick we get to $a$ & $b$ which produces a square depends on how close the factors are to the square-root of $N$.

 $\sqrt(8051) = 89.73$